build-on-aws/content/tutorials/practical-cloud-guide/securely-access-resources-with-iam-service-roles/index.md

 ## What We Did

-At the start of this tutorial we set up out environment, however this is not the focus of the tutorial.
-Cloudformation is a powerful tool  but we will cover it in following articles.
-The focus of this tutorial how to securely access resources with roles and temporary credentials.
+The focus of this tutorial is how to securely access resources with roles and temporary credentials.
 We created a role for a service and applied a policy that allowed it to access another resource.
 In this case, we attached a role to an EC2 instance that let it access an S3 bucket.
-We also saw that we can edit a role and add an action in this simple example.We could also add other statements, such as providing access to a relational database.
+We also saw that we can edit a role and add an action in this simple example.
+We could also add other statements, such as providing access to a relational database.
 The takeaway is to use roles to enable actions without exposing user credentials by placing them in service such as EC2.

+At the start of this tutorial we set up our environment, however this is not the focus of the tutorial.
+Cloudformation is a powerful tool but we will cover it in the following articles.

 ## What’s Next